 Symantec, Kaspersky accused of rootkit use

-The man who discovered that Sony BMG Music Entertainment Inc. was using rootkit technology in its antipiracy software says Symantec Corp.
+The man who discovered that Sony BMG Music Entertainment Inc. was using rootkit technology in its antipiracy software says Symantec Corp. and Kaspersky Lab Ltd. have engaged in similar behavior.

 Mark Russinovich, chief software architect for Austin-based Winternals Software LP, said the techniques used by Symantec's Norton SystemWorks and Kaspersky's Anti-Virus products are rootkits, a term that usually refers to malicious software designed to evade detection.
 There is "no good justification," for the use of such techniques, Russinovich is quoted as saying in a report from the IDG News Service.
 "If the vendor believes that the implementation of their software requires a rootkit then I think they need to go back and re-architect it."